-In addition to common projects undertaken with students from other major areas of design study, first year Interior Design students take classes in the design of interiors, the technologies of building construction and services, architectural and presentation drawing and modelmaking, language expression, human factors, design history, and computing.
+In addition to common projects undertaken with students from other major areas of design study, first year Interior Design students take classes in the design of interiors, the technologies of building construction and services, architectural and presentation drawing and services, architectural and presentation drawing and modelmaking, language expressions, human factors, design history, and computing.

 Major studies cover the technologies of building construction and building services and the manufacture of building materials and components, furniture and furnishings, the essential communication skills of architectural and presentation drawing and modelmaking and the design of interiors including the design of furnishings and furniture.
 Students are made familiar with the roles of practitioners in related design fields.
-Professional practice, including building regulations, management and the administration of contracts is also covered.
+Professional practice, including building regulations, management and the administrations of contracts is also covered.

 Students learn and apply problem-solving techniques appropriate to a wide range of interior design activities.
 An important aim is to assist students to recognise the areas of interior design practice to which their enthusiasm and abilities best suit them.
-Design tasks become increasingly complex as the student progresses, so that by the fourth year the undergraduate is working at nearprofessional levels in research and problem-solving.
+Design tasks become increasingly complex as the student progresses, so that by the fourth year the undergraduate is working at near-professional levels in research and problem-solving.